melis-lee/melis-lee.github.io/drafts/2021-01-20-R-tutorial-basic-analysis.md

 This line tells R to keep all observations that do not have a value of 4 for carb.

 In this post, I showed you how to do some very basic data analysis on your dataset.
-We created summaries, tables, and also learning how to created different subsets.
-I hope that this helps you get started with your dataset, even if you have never worked with R before.
+We created summaries, tables, and also learned how to create different subsets.
+I hope that this helped you get started with your dataset, even if you have never worked with R before.